Melvin Edwards: Early life and education

 Melvin Eugene Edwards Jr. was born on May 4, 1937, in Houston, Texas, the eldest of four children born to Thelmarie Edwards and Melvin Edwards Sr. The family moved in 1942 to McNair, Texas, where Edwards started first grade, before moving again to Dayton, Ohio, in 1944 for Melvin Sr.'s job at the Boy Scouts of America.
 Edwards attended the racially integrated schools Wogoman Elementary and Irving Elementary in Dayton.
-He has said that he first began to understand the concept of art after his fourth-grade art teacher at Irving had the class practice figure drawing; while the other students drew cartoon images of their classmate who was posing, Edwards noticed that his own drawing was a more realistic portrayal: "this was a revelation to me.
+He said that he first began to understand the concept of art after his fourth-grade art teacher at Irving had the class practice figure drawing; while the other students drew cartoon images of their classmate who was posing, Edwards noticed that his own drawing was a more realistic portrayal: "this was a revelation to me.
 It was a surprise... that that could be done."
 He often took trips with his family and school to the Dayton Art Institute.

 In 1949, his family moved in with Edwards's grandmother in Houston, having returned to Texas for his father's new job with Houston Lighting & Power.
-His parents later divorced during his childhood.
+His parents divorced later in his childhood.
 Edwards grew up in Houston during a time of racial segregation, attending E. O. Smith Junior High School and Phillis Wheatley High School.
 He began seriously making art at a young age, encouraged by his parents; his father was himself an amateur painter who built Edwards's first easel with a family friend.
 While attending high school, a teacher introduced Edwards to abstract art and he was one of two students selected from his school to take art classes at the Museum of Fine Arts, Houston.
 He was also an avid athlete, playing football throughout high school.